Unlocking Developer Success: In-Depth Insights

 Senior Developers as Role Models

-As developers progress in their careers, they look up to their managers for guidance and mentorship.
+As developers progress in their careers, they look to their managers for guidance and mentorship.
 Senior developers have high expectations of their managers in terms of people skills.

 Nurturing Future Leaders